Nonprofit & Tax-Exempt Organization Filing Requirements

 - Changing the nonprofit’s accounting period – If the nonprofit wants to change its fiscal year, it must file IRS Form 1128 by the 15th day of the 5th month following the close of the new fiscal year.
-Example: Current fiscal year runs from January 1 to December 31; new fiscal year to run from October 1 to September 30.
-Form 1128 is due on February 15th of the following year.

 The Cullinane Law Group works exclusively with the nonprofit sector.
 We set up and maintain strong and legally compliant nonprofits that have solid bases for long-term success.
 We provide risk management and offer practical solutions for sound governance.
 We help nonprofits, foundations, religious organizations, and social entrepreneurs throughout the United States who seek to create positive change.

 The Cullinane Law Group provides an annual compliance and reporting service so our clients stay in good standing.
 We help with annual state and federal reports and nonprofit annual meetings.